gryphonshafer/Quizzing-Rule-Book/content/rule_book/material_and_questions.md

 #### Interrogative (INT)

-Interrogative questions, also called "standard" questions or "regular" questions or "normal" questions:
+Interrogative questions, also called standard, regular, normal, general, and straightforward questions:

 - Must have exactly 1 inserted interrogative word at the very beginning of the question or the very end of the question
 - Must have a single answer